 I want to ask you to weigh the paper very carefully before reaching any conclusion on it.
-I look forward to discussing it with you [tomorrow].
-You will be able to set out your reactions to both Governments at the next trilateral planned for Monday.
+I look forward to discussing it with you tomorrow.
+I hope you will set out your reactions at the next trilateral planned for Monday.

 I recognise that this paper will raise difficult issues for you, requiring most careful consideration.
 I am ready to do my best to present the case for moving forward on this basis to plenary in the most positive and sympathetic manner.
 I would make clear that, in summary, what we are proposing is the establishment of a clear structure of purposive action to take forward decommissioning alongside political negotiations within the Talks process.
-This includes:
+This includes: "Second in the Report of the International Body and the commitment by both Governments to introduce their enabling legislation early in the coming session with the aim of getting it enacted by Christmas.
+That timetable of course assumes a supportive Parliamentary climate which in turn would be influenced by the perception of continuing constructive engagement in the negotiations as a whole.